-In this blog, we have highlighted some of the key changes and what actions affected bodies should take to update their own policies and processes.
+In this insight we provide an overview of the levels of disclosure checks in Scotland, alongside some of the key changes to the Protecting Vulnerable Groups (“PVG”) scheme and what actions affected bodies should take to update their own policies and processes.

 The PVG scheme, managed by Disclosure Scotland, applies to anyone seeking paid or voluntary work with children or protected adults.
 Its purpose is to ensure that individuals are suitable to undertake regulated roles involving vulnerable groups and to prevent those who are unsuitable from doing so.
 The PVG scheme involves an assessment of suitability, which includes background checks into an individual’s criminal history, including unspent and certain spent convictions and cautions.
 Once an individual becomes a member of the scheme, their criminal record is continuously monitored by Disclosure Scotland for any new vetting information.